fmhy/edit/docs/videopiracyguide.md

 ## ▷ TV Streaming

-* **Note** - Keep in mind sites listed in the main streaming sections (like PrimeWire) also have TV shows.
-The sites in the section below are simply sites that have exclusively TV.
+* **Note** - Keep in mind sites listed in the main streaming sections also have TV shows.
+The sites below offer exclusively TV content.

 ***